 This was one of those trips that I booked on a whim, forgot about until the week it was happening, and then proceeded to have the most amazing vacation with my best friends.
 In December when The 1975 Tour got announced I was looking at the dates for Seattle, but my eyes did the emoji face when I saw that the next show was at Red Rocks Amphitheater in Colorado.
 It was hands down the easiest decision to buy tickets to both shows.
 Many people compare the venue to The Gorge in Washington – but I have to say although they are both beautiful outdoor venues, they are gloriously different in their own way.
-Now I'm sure many of you saw my snapchat (@ellofrankenbery hollaa), but there is no. way. to do it justice without experiencing this place.
+Now I'm sure many of you saw my snapchats of us singing our faces off, but there is no way to do it justice without experiencing this place with your own eyes.
 Internationally known, this venue sits between two towering red sandstone rocks.

 Things You Should Know About Denver